NEXT UP ON this.

 When someone asks you why you left your last job what do you say?
 And the job before that?
 It might be worth trying to spot a common thread.
 Dr Arlene Walker, Associate Head of School (Rural and Regional Development) in Deakin University’s School of Psychology says that sometimes, when you break up with a workplace it’s not them, it’s, well…you.

-So what are some of the problems follow people from workplace to workplace?
+So what are some of the problems that follow people from workplace to workplace?
 And how can you tackle them for once and for all?

 When working as an employee support psychologist, Dr Walker often saw people becoming miserable because they were focusing on issues they couldn’t control.
 She says this is particularly rife in sectors that rely on State or Federal Government funding.
 ‘The individual can’t control the allocation of resources yet they spend all of their energy focusing on that rather than the things they can control,’ Dr Walker explains.
 ‘I think that can become debilitating for some people.’